sofiahernandes/tech-jobz-app/README.md

 ```jsx
 npx expo start
 ```
-Then scan the QR Code acording to the instructions on the screen
+Then scan the QR Code acording to the instructions on the terminal